 We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, light from light, true God from true God, begotten, not made, of one Being with the Father; through Him all things were made.
 For us and for our salvation, He came down from heaven, was incarnate of the Holy Spirit and the Virgin Mary and became truly human.
 For our sake, He was crucified under Pontius Pilate; He suffered death and was buried.
 On the third day, He rose again in accordance with the Scriptures; He ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and His kingdom will have no end.

 We believe in the Holy Spirit, the Lord, the Giver of Life, Who proceeds from the Father and the Son, Who with the Father and the Son is worshiped and glorified, Who has spoken through the prophets.

-Along with the inerrancy and verbal inspiration of the Scriptures, the depravity of mankind, salvation by grace alone through faith alone in Christ alone, every concept in these creeds form the core foundational beliefs of Christianity aka “essential doctrines.”
-Those folks who do not accept and believe all essential doctrines, both in their entirety as well as correctly are actually not true Christian believers and not going to heaven, no matter how religious they may appear.
+Along with the inerrancy and verbal inspiration of the Scriptures, the depravity of mankind, salvation by grace alone through faith alone in Christ alone, every concept in these creeds form the core foundational beliefs of Christianity aka essential doctrine.
+Folks who do not accept and believe essential doctrine, both in their entirety as well as correctly are actually not true Christian believers and not going to heaven, no matter how religious they may appear.

-Groups of folks who all believe the same heresy are called “cults” and we believers are forbidden by God’s Word from fellowshipping with them, period.
+Groups of folks who all believe the same heresy are called “cults” and we believers are forbidden by God’s Word from fellowshipping with heretics, period.